-- It is suggested (but not required) to use a notation declaration for the target. - The special target "xml" (in any capitalization) is reserved (see XML Declaration below). - One can e.g. use the attribute-value syntax in a processing instruction, but this is not required. - Processing instructions can appear more or less anywhere in the document (in the same places as comments).
+- The special target "xml" (in any capitalization) is reserved (see XML Declaration below). - One can e.g. use the attribute-value syntax in a processing instruction, but this is not required.

-XML documents should start with an XML declaration that specifies at least the XML version:
+• XML documents should start with an XML declaration that specifies at least the XML version: